 First, talk to your doctor about whether a liquid diet is appropriate for you.
-Certain people -- namely pregnant or nursing women and people with insulin dependent diabetes -- should skip liquid diets entirely.
+Pregnant or nursing women, and people who take insulin for diabetes, shouldn't go on a liquid diet.

 Before you choose a liquid diet plan, know what you're drinking.
-If considering one of the commercial diets, look at the daily values on the nutrition facts label.
+If you're considering one of the commercial diets, look at the daily values on the nutrition facts label.
 Be sure you're getting 100% of all the recommended vitamins and minerals.
-(The USDA has a guide to help you understand your Recommended Dietary Reference Intakes.)

-So that you don't regain all the weight when you transition back to solid food, pick a diet that is not too low in calories and that lets you lose the weight gradually.
-Liquid diets that include a meal or two per day, or that teach you healthier eating habits, will be more likely to help you keep the weight off over the long term.
+You may also want to pick a diet that is not too low in calories and that lets you lose the weight gradually.
+Liquid diets that include a solid meal or two per day, or that teach you healthier eating habits, will be more likely to help you keep the weight off in the long run.